rust-lang/book/nostarch/chapter07.md

 # Managing Growing Projects with Packages, Crates, and Modules

-As you write large programs, organizing your code will be important because keeping track of your entire program in your head will become impossible.
+As you write large programs, organizing your code will become increasingly important.
 By grouping related functionality and separating code with distinct features, you’ll clarify where to find code that implements a particular feature and where to go to change how a feature works.

 The programs we’ve written so far have been in one module in one file.
-As a project grows, you can organize code by splitting it into multiple modules and then multiple files.
+As a project grows, you should organize code by splitting it into multiple modules and then multiple files.
 A package can contain multiple binary crates and optionally one library crate.
 As a package grows, you can extract parts into separate crates that become external dependencies.
 This chapter covers all these techniques.
-For very large projects of a set of interrelated packages that evolve together, Cargo provides workspaces, which we’ll cover in the “Cargo Workspaces” section in Chapter 14.
+For very large projects comprising a set of interrelated packages that evolve together, Cargo provides *workspaces*, which we’ll cover in the “Cargo Workspaces” section in Chapter 14.

-In addition to grouping functionality, encapsulating implementation details lets you reuse code at a higher level: once you’ve implemented an operation, other code can call that code via the code’s public interface without knowing how the implementation works.
+We’ll also discuss encapsulating implementation details, which lets you reuse code at a higher level: once you’ve implemented an operation, other code can call your code via its public interface without having to know how the implementation works.
 The way you write code defines which parts are public for other code to use and which parts are private implementation details that you reserve the right to change.
 This is another way to limit the amount of detail you have to keep in your head.

 A related concept is scope: the nested context in which code is written has a set of names that are defined as “in scope.”
 When reading, writing, and